-- Significant increase in its total operating income (TOI) to beyond ₹1,200 crore through greater geographical and product diversification along with sustained improvement in its return on capital employed (ROCE) over 25%, while maintaining its healthy profit before interest, lease rentals, depreciation and taxation (PBILDT) margin and comfortable leverage and debt coverage indicators. - Contraction in its gross working capital cycle to less than 90 days on a sustained basis.
+- Significant increase in its total operating income (TOI) to beyond ₹1,200 crore through greater geographical and product diversification along with sustained improvement in its return on capital employed (ROCE) of 25% from core operations, while maintaining its healthy profit before interest, lease rentals, depreciation and taxation (PBILDT) margin and comfortable leverage and debt coverage indicators. - Contraction in its gross working capital cycle to less than 90 days on a sustained basis.